smateus0/megr2157-portfolio/docs/assignments/A01/index.md

 - **a.** — The primary function of a screwdriver is to transmit rotational torque to a screw to tighten or loosen it.
 The mechanical tasks include transmitting torque, rotating the screw, and applying axial and torsional stresses to the screw.

 - **b.** — The governing model equation is Tau(max) equals T(torque) multiplied by C(the outer radius), all divided by J(polar moment of inertia of cross section).
-Another equation used would be T(torque) equals F(force) multiplied by r(distance).
+Another equation used would be Tau(torque) equals F(force) multiplied by r(distance).

   Where Tau(max) is the maximum shear stress in the screwdriver shaft, T(torque) is what's applied, C is the outer radius of the shaft, and J is the polar moment of inertia of the shaft cross-section.

   ![tau max formula](tau_max_formula.png)

-  Where T(torque) is the applied torque, F(force) is the force applied by your hand, and r(distance) is the effective distance from the screwdriver's axis.
+  Where Tau(torque) is the applied torque, F(force) is the force applied by your hand, and r(distance) is the effective distance from the screwdriver's axis.

   ![torque formula](torque_formula.png)